 These are just some of the buyer/seller scams that are perpetrated by hundreds of people.

 Since there is no legal recourse available, it is up to the individual to do whatever he can to protect himself.
 Here are some tips that can help.

-Find Out If the Site Real and Legitimate
+Find Out If the Site Is Real and Legitimate

-The first important thing he can do is to recognize that just because a site exists on the internet, it doesn’t mean it is real, and it doesn’t mean it is legal.
+The first important thing a person can do is to recognize that just because a site exists on the internet, it doesn’t mean it is real or even legal.
 Anybody who knows how to do it can set up a website.
 They can look like they are located in the United States, but they can be located anywhere!

 Therefore, before giving out any details or information, people should make it a point to do some research to see if these sites are legit prior to becoming involved with them.
 You can do this by searching through sites that register people’s complaints and naming a particular site, contacting RV dealers to see if they have every heard of a given site or know anything about it and simply searching the internet using the name of the site.

 This is no guarantee, but it is better than simply accepting the validity of any site.